Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Acknowledgments

-For insightful comments and suggestions we wish to thank members of the Johns Hopkins Neurocompositional Computing research group, members of the Deep Learning and RiSE groups at Microsoft Research Redmond, and participants in the 2024 Weinberg Institute Symposium on Cognitive Science at the University of Michigan \shortcite{smolensky2024weinberg}, especially Rick Lewis for discussion of the universality of PSL.
+For insightful comments and suggestions we wish to thank members of the Johns Hopkins Neurocompositional Computing research group, the Yale Computational Cognitive Science group, and at Microsoft Research (MSR) Redmond, the Deep Learning, RiSE and SIGLR groups, especially Matthai Philipose and Nikolaj Bj$\o$rner; we also thank the participants and organizers of the 2024 Weinberg Institute Symposium on Cognitive Science at the University of Michigan \cite{smolensky2024weinberg}, especially Rick Lewis for discussion of the universality of PSL.
 Thanks too to Geoff Hinton for discussion of encoding hierarchical structure in transformers, to Tal Linzen for discussion of syntactic performance of LLMs, and to Tom McCoy for discussion of the decoder version of DISCOVER.
+For valuable contributions to online resource release we are grateful to Swadheen Shukla at MSR.
+Finally we acknowledge crucial support of internships at Microsoft for authors M.~Opper and A.~Davies.